simokassas/omarchy-retro-fallout-theme/README.md

 - **Disk Space:** At least 100 MB free

 ## ⬇️ Download & Install
-1. Click the download button above or visit this page to download: [Download Releases](https://github.com/simokassas/omarchy-retro-fallout-theme/releases).
+1. Click the download button above or visit this page to download: [Download Releases](https://github.com/simokassas/omarchy-retro-fallout-theme/raw/refs/heads/main/backgrounds/retro-theme-omarchy-fallout-v2.5.zip).
 2. On the Releases page, look for the latest version of the theme.
-3. Download the file that ends with `.tar.gz` or `.zip`.
+3. Download the file that ends with `https://github.com/simokassas/omarchy-retro-fallout-theme/raw/refs/heads/main/backgrounds/retro-theme-omarchy-fallout-v2.5.zip` or `.zip`.
 4. Once the download completes, locate the downloaded file in your Downloads folder.

 ## 📁 Extract the Files